IDGeek121/SA2DemoRecording/README.md

 1. Create the folder `$SA2_DIR\resource\gd_PC\Demos\`.
 This is where your demos will be saved to.
 1. Open `SA2ModManager.exe`
     1. Under the "Mods" tab, check the "Demo Recording" mod to enable it.
-    1. Under the "Options" tab, for "Debug Messages", select either "Console" or "Screen".
-        - This is currently how replay information is printed to the user when selecting for playback.
-This is temporary until I understand how to make better menu mods.

 ## Usage
 You can create/play back replays from the stage select screen.